NTU-FRELab/fish-flow/README.md

 3. Missing data codes: None

 4. Variable List
-    * SurveyID: Transect ID in Reef Life Survey
+    * SurveyID: Transect ID in Reef Life Survey.
+Data from *Seguin et al. (2022)*.
-    * SiteCode: Site code in Reef Life Survey
+    * SiteCode: Site code in Reef Life Survey.
+Data from *Seguin et al. (2022)*.
-    * Country: Survey countries
+    * Country: Survey countries in Reef Life Survey.
+Data from *Seguin et al. (2022)*.
     * Depth: Survey depths.
 Unit: meter.
+Data from *Seguin et al. (2022)*.
     * Family: Fish family
     * Genus: Fish genus
     * Species: Fish species
-    * Size: Observed fish total length.
+    * Size: Observed fish total length in Reef Life Survey.
 Unit: Centimeter.
+Data from *Seguin et al. (2022)*.
-    * Num: The number of observed fish
+    * Num: The number of observed fish in Reef Life Survey.
+Data from *Seguin et al. (2022)*.
     * sstmean: Mean sea surface temperature.
 Unit: &deg;C.
-    * a: Fish bayesian length-weight growth coefficient
+    * a: Fish bayesian length-weight growth coefficient obtained from FishBase *(Froese and Pauly 2025)*.
-    * b: Fish bayesian length-weight growth coefficient
+    * b: Fish bayesian length-weight growth coefficient obtained from FishBase *(Froese and Pauly 2025)*.
-    * MaxSizeTL: Maximum recorded fish total length.
+    * MaxSizeTL: Maximum recorded fish total length at which observation was made in Reef Life Survey.
 Unit: Centimeter.
+Data from *Seguin et al. (2022)*.
     * Area: Surveyed area of each transect.
-Unit: m<sup>2</sup>.
+Unit: meter<sup>2</sup>.
+Data from *Seguin et al. (2022)*.
-    * Biomass: Fish biomass of one corresponding individual
+    * Biomass: Fish biomass of one corresponding individual, which is calculated from the observed fish total length (i.e., `column: Size`) using bayesian length-weight regression model: Biomass = a &times; TL<sup>b</sup>.
+TL: Fish total length.
+Unit: Gram.
-    * Kmax: The standardized fish growth coefficient
+    * Kmax: The standardized fish growth coefficient, which is a theoretical K when the asymptotic length of the population equals the maximum length of the species.
+It was caculated using `calc_prod_rfishprod` function witten by *Seguin et al. (2022)*, which was based on `rfishprod` packages *(Morais and Bellwood 2018)*.
-    * somatic_G: The somatic biomass growth of one corresponding individual.
+    * somatic_G: The growing biomass of the fish individual within one day interval, which was estimated based on von Bertalanffy growth model.
+It is calculated using `calc_prod_rfishprod` function written by *Seguin et al. (2022)*, which was based on `rfishprod` packages *(Morais and Bellwood 2018)*.
 Unit: Gram.
-    * Md: The predicted fish mortality rates
+    * Md: The predicted fish mortality rates were predicted using the natural mortality model proposed by *Gislason et al. (2010)*, which used `observed fish total length` (i.e., column: `Size`), `maximum recorded total legnth` (i.e., column: `MaxSizeTL`), and `Kmax` (i.e., column: `Kmax`) for estimation.
+It is calculated using `calc_prod_rfishprod` function written by *Seguin et al. (2022)*, which was based on `rfishprod` packages *(Morais and Bellwood 2018)*.
-    * Growth_iter: The average somatic growth of one corresponding individual across 100 iterations following survival simulations.
+    * Growth_iter: The average somatic growth across 100 iterations following survival simulations.
+The survival simulation used the predicted natural mortality rate (i.e., column: `Md`) as the probability in a bernouli distribution, which subsequently generating a binary outcomes of 0 (death) or 1 (survival).
+The fate of each individual was simulated across 100 iterations, and the somatic growth (i.e., column: `somatic_G`) times iterated fate matrix was subsequently averaged over all iterations.
 Unit: Gram.

 **File 4: *Taiwan fish metric.csv***